framtk/tsp-solver/README.md

 ```
 The city number is just used to identify which lines contain cities.
 I.E. if the first city in the list has number 80 it will still be treated as city 1, if the second one in hte list has number 90 it will be treated as city 2 and so on.
 The city order doesn't matter anyway since the starting city is chosen randomly but i guess it's useful to point it out just in case.
-The coordinates can be both integers and float numbers but the distance between two cities will be rounded to the nearest integer.
+The coordinates can be both integers and float numbers but the distance, not the city coordinates, between two cities will be rounded to the nearest integer.
 This means that the total tour length is always going to be an integer.

 An example list of cities is given in the file ***ch130.tsp***